Automated Repair of Resource Leaks in Android Applications: Experimental Evaluation

-We didn't formally prove the \emph{soundness} or \emph{precision} of \toolname's analysis, nor that our implementation is free from bugs.
 Nonetheless, we analyzed in detail the features of \toolname's analysis both theoretically (\autoref{sec:limitations}) and empirically (\autoref{sec:experiments}).
 The empirical evaluation corroborates the evidence that \toolname is indeed sound (for sufficiently large unrolling depth $D$), and that \emph{aliasing} is the primary source of imprecision.
 In future work, we plan to equip \toolname with alias analysis~\cite{KelloggSSE2021}, in order to boost its precision on the aliasing resources that currently lead to many false positives.

 \leaks offers a diverse collection of widely-used apps and leaked resources, which we further extended with apps used in Relda2/RelFix's evaluations.
 In our experiments, we used all apps and resources in \leaks and in Relda2/RelFix's evaluations that \toolname can analyze with precision.
 This helps to generalize the results of our evaluation, and led to finding numerous leaks not included in \leaks nor found by Relda2/RelFix.
 Further experiments in this area would greatly benefit from extending curated collections of leaks and repairs like \leaks.
 Our replication package is a contribution in this direction.